Lovebirds

 A sweet little cardinal and his mate have been frequenting the bush outside our kitchen window this winter.
 Thanks to Geoffrey Chaucer, there is a tradition that birds choose their mates on St. Valentine's Day:

-"For this was on seynt Valentynes day,
+"For this was on seynt Valentynes day,--from "The Parliament of Fowles" by Geoffrey Chaucer, c.
+1382

 Whan every foul cometh ther to chese his make,